signageos/vscode-sops/README.md

 ## Beta releases
 The new features are published immediately into different extension package https://marketplace.visualstudio.com/items?itemName=signageos.signageos-vscode-sops-beta

+The beta extension package is installed automatically and is disabled by default.

+If you'd like to try new features, just enable configuration `"sops.beta": true` in global (or workspace) config file and changes are applied immediately.

+I recommend to have enabled beta release to test everything as soon as possible.
+If something went wrong in beta release, just easily rollback to `"sops.beta" false` and report an issue here: https://github.com/signageos/vscode-sops/issues

 > The reason is that vscode doesn't support beta releases built-in.
 See and vote for https://github.com/microsoft/vscode/issues/15756